Target Heart Rate Calculator

 Therefore, if you have symptoms such as dizziness, fatigue, or lightheadedness associated with a low heart rate, you should discuss this with your doctor.

-Studies have also found that a higher resting heart rate is linked with lower physical fitness and other cardiovascular risk factors such as high blood pressure.
+Research has also shown that a higher resting heart rate is linked with lower physical fitness and other cardiovascular risk factors such as high blood pressure.

 Heart Rate During and After Exercise